- The closing date for entries is midnight 24 April 2023, 11:59 pm.

 Who can enter?

-- Entries are welcome from writers writing in English anywhere in the world.
+- Entries are welcome from living writers writing in English anywhere in the world.

 - There is no age limit.

 - ABR staff and board members are not eligible to enter.

 - ABR contributors, editorial interns, and volunteers may enter.